ROTARAIL 2019 will be held on Saturday 27 April from 1030 to 1700. Organised by The Rotary Club of Fareham in conjunction with Fareham College.

 Rotarail was started in 2013 by David Barclay and Chris Thomas, both members of Fareham Rotary Club and keen railway modellers.
 David sadly passed away in 2015 but Rotarail has continued and is still raising money for local charities.
-Rotarail 2017 raised £1,400 for "Flat Spaces".
-(See below and opposite) and we will continue to support them in 2018.
-Overall Rotarail has contributed over £8,200 to our charities.
+Rotarail 2018 raised £2,300 for "Flat Spaces" and for 2019, we will be supporting the Hampshire and Isle of Wight Air Ambulance.
+Overall Rotarail has contributed over £10,500 to our charities.

 The aim of Rotarail is to display excellent layouts in a variety of gauges and sizes and hopefully to attract visitors to take up the hobby, as well as raising much needed funds for our chosen charity.
-For 2018 there will be some excellent continental layouts as well as some superb UK layouts, a few of them new to the exhibition circuit.
+For 2019 there will be some excellent smaller gauge layouts as well as a few of the larger gauges, some of them new to the exhibition circuit.

 Fareham College has plenty of on-site parking, the College restaurant will be open for hot and cold food and drinks, and everywhere is disabled friendly.

 The Principal and staff of the College have played a large part in providing the facilities, catering and programmes for the show for which we are more than grateful.